 \section{Introduction}

 Entering text on a device such as a smartphone is a common daily task.
 Commercial touchscreen keyboards often place a number of word suggestions, commonly three or four, above the keyboard.
-This allows a user to quickly glance and check the suggestions without distracting too much from the task of typing.
+This allows a user to quickly glance above the keyboard to check the suggestions without unduly distracting from the task of typing.
 If a user spots their desired word, they can tap it to write it and avoid typing the entire word letter-by-letter.
 However, for users with visual impairments, it can be a challenge to utilize word suggestions that are presented in such a visual manner.
-Screen reading software such as Apple's VoiceOver or Google's TalkBalk requires a user touch these word suggestions or perform a special gesture to hear them read, which can interrupt the flow of typing.
+Screen reading software such as Apple's VoiceOver or Google's TalkBack requires a user touch these word suggestions or perform a special gesture to hear them read.
+This makes the suggestions difficult to discover and can interrupt the natural flow of typing.

-In text entry interfaces, suggested words and word completions could be offered if certain conditions are met, such as likelihood of the suggestion surpassing a threshold~\cite{montague-inviscid,nicolau-design} or the user typing a certain number of characters~\cite{kristensson-design}.
+A text entry interface can offer word suggestions when certain conditions are met, such as when the likelihood of a suggestion surpasses a threshold~\cite{montague-inviscid,nicolau-design} or after the user types a certain number of characters~\cite{kristensson-design}.
 For non-visual interfaces, audio suggestions could be provided automatically when these conditions occur instead of requiring the user to take an action to trigger them.
 If the user hears the word they are typing they could select it immediately, without needing to finish the remainder of the letters.
 This would operate similar to many commercially available standard touchscreen keyboards, but using audio instead of visual feedback.

 Reading three or four word suggestions sequentially using text-to-speech (TTS) can take quite some time even with accelerated TTS.
 The user would likely be able to type the remainder of the word by the time the list was read.
 To present suggested words more efficiently, we investigate providing the user with audio-only word suggestions using simultaneous voices as suggested by Montague et al.~\cite{montague-inviscid}.
 This would enable the interface to provide word suggestions much quicker and potentially increase the utility of word predictions for eyes-free text input.
-In this work, we conduct two perceptual studies to measure user performance at detecting a target word among several potentially similar sounding words (as is often the case for a set of word suggestions).
-We aim to determine not only if users can detect the presence of their target word, but also if they can identify which voice said it as might be required to select their target word in a text entry interface.